ibm-cloud-docs/openwhisk/plan.md

 # Planning serverless apps
 {: #plan}

-Before you start creating your function, learn about the decisions you must make along the way.
+Before you start creating your {{site.data.keyword.openwhisk}} actions, learn about the decisions you must make along the way.
 {: shortdesc}

 ## Review the runtime support